ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

 # httpd / Apache2

 This is the httpd module.
-It provides...
-[Httpd / Apache2 functionality](https://httpd.apache.org/)
+It provides... [httpd / Apache2 functionality](https://httpd.apache.org/)

 The module can be passed the following parameters as Strings:
 * Major version number, e.g. "2"